 Facilitate a better knowledge of world art and cultures to inform candidates' studio and investigation work.
-Encourage candidates to look at a variety of artworks/artists from their own culture/country, from the country they are living in (if this is different) and globally to learn about art, to develop their tastes and help them develop an eye for understanding what works, what doesn't and how that relates to their work.
+Encourage candidates to look at a variety of artworks/artists from their own culture/country, from the country they are living in and globally, to learn about art from different times/contexts, not just recent and contemporary art.
+Encourage them to broaden their tastes and help them develop an eye for understanding what works, what doesn't and how that relates to their work, from authentic critical observation.